RFollman/INST377/git/README.md

 <a name="why"></a>
 # Why Git?
-- Git has become a standard tool for collaboration in software development and data analytics worlds.
+- Git has become a standard tool for collaboration in the worlds of software development and data analytics.
-- Many developers and data scientists now contribute to open source software through Git (when an open source project is hosted on a Git-based website).
+- Developers and data scientists now contribute to open source software through Git.
 - Non-developers such as project managers also actively use Git to efficiently manage IT projects and collaborate with developers.

 ### Examples
 - Two developers are working on a software project.
 Developer A made changes in the code and published it to the server.
-The other developer B didn't know about this.
+Developer B didn't know about this.
 He made his own changes and published it to the server.
-A's changes have gone since B didn't have A's changes on his laptop.
+A's changes are gone since B didn't have A's changes on his laptop.
-	- Git keeps track of every change from each person, so B cannot ignore A's changes if they're using Git for the project.
+	- Git keeps track of every change from each person, so B cannot ignore A's changes if they use Git for the project.
 - There is an open source project.
 Developer A is the organizer of the project.
 A made a main codebase and recruited other developers who wanted to contribute to the code.
 1,000 people provided their own extensions to A, and A had a hard time reviewing all different kinds of codes.
 	- Git has a mechanism called "fork".
 This allows other developers freely modify a project.
 Once a contributor finishes his or her work, it is possible to make a "pull request" to the project organizer so that the organizer can manage various contributions in a systematic way.
 - Student A was working on a software project.
 She finished two out of three assignments.
 Then she modified something to finish the last part.
-Suddenly, the whole system didn't work and the first two parts were also broken due to the latest change.
-It was very hard to go back to the state before starting working on the third part.
+Suddenly, the whole system didn't work.
+It was very hard to go back to the initial state before starting working on the third part.
-	- Similar to the first example, Git keeps track of every code changes whenever a user "commit" his or her changes.
-It's very easy to go back to a previous state when something is broken.
+	- Similar to the first example, Git keeps track of every code change whenever a user "commitS" his or her changes.
+It's very easy to go back to a previous state when something breaks.
 	- See [an example](https://github.com/myeong/DCIC-Human-Face/commits/master) of a commit history on Github.

 <a name="products"></a>
 # Git Products
-Git is an open source software, and many online services provide Git-based solutions **for free**!
+Git is open source software, and many online services provide Git-based solutions **for free**!
 These are well-known products:

 - [Github](http://github.com)
 - [Bitbucket](https://bitbucket.org)